Skip Navigation

 Go to Academic Program Interest Form

-The following is a series of frequently asked questions and answers that provide further detail on the Texas A&M Energy Institute’s Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy.
+The following is a series of frequently asked questions and answers that provide further detail on the Texas A&M Energy Institute’s Master of Science in Energy (MSE) and Certificate in Energy.

 Click on a question for an answer or click Expand All to see all answers.